 What is Zhihu?
 How did the platform start?

-If you google “what is Zhihu” one answer which comes up is the one on the Quora platform itself: “Zhihu is the copycat of Quora”.
+If you google the question one answer which comes up is the one on the Quora platform itself: “Zhihu is the copycat of Quora”.
 That’s something that makes me laugh, but at the same time feel a bit sad as it just shows the typical attitude to China tech – “just a copycat”.
 Those days are gone as China’s platforms develop further and faster than in other countries

 The name Zhihu literally translates to “do you know?” in classical Chinese and the users can post and answer questions as well as liking or sharing them.
 The motto of Zhihu is “Share your knowledge, experiences and thoughts with the world.”